 With upwards of 10,000 species of birds globally, I wanted to find out how diverse birds are.
 The diversity between species of birds is incredible, from the tiniest sparrow to the largest eagle.
 Find out why birds are one of the most diverse animal groups.

 The diversity of birds can be seen in their different habitats, geographical locations, the shape of their bills, and feet and toes.
 Their size, colors, diet, and ways of flying are also very different.

 Please read on if you want to learn more about why birds are so diverse.

 There are roughly 10,000 species of birds globally, with estimates of almost one thousand in North America.

-Birds can be found in many different habitats, from tundra to deserts and almost everywhere in between.
+Birds can be found in many habitats, from tundra to deserts and almost everywhere.
 For a bird to live in a specific habitat, they have to survive against predators and be able to find food.

 Birds live in various habitats, including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.

-There are very few species of large birds that have small ranges as they prefer a large range.
+Few species of large birds have small ranges as they prefer an extensive range.
 However, small birds do not always stick to smaller ranges and can often be found in large ranges.

-The beak of a bird varies depending on the type of food that they eat.
+A bird’s beak varies depending on the type of food they eat.
 Birds with a less-varied diet will have a bill shaped to get to their preferred food.

 Finches have a wedge-shaped bill allowing them to crack seeds using a nutcracker motion.
 Parrots can crack a nut’s shell using their powerful bills before pulling out the nut with the down-curved tip.